Tag

 The 27 best football games of all time

 As a result, there have been hundreds of football games over the years – so many, in fact, that narrowing down our selection to a mere 28 titles was near impossible.
 Arguments raged across the office – FIFA or Pro Evo?
-Sensi or ? – and that’s exactly as it should be.
+Sensi or Kick Off? – and that’s exactly as it should be.
 After nearly 30 years, EA and FIFA have now officially cut ties so will EA Sports FC be gracing this list in the future?

 Whether you agree or disagree with our list, we hope it’ll spark plenty of memories.
 Let the arguments begin.